 This course is designed to develop skills in writing business communications.
 Emphasis is placed on business reports, correspondence, and professional presentations.
-Upon com correspondence, and professional presentations.
 Upon completion, students should be able to communicate effectively in the work place.
-Prerequisite: Take ENG 110 or ENG 111; Corequisite: None
+Prerequisite: Take ENG 110 or ENG 111;